 The Council provides a clear statement of roles and responsibilities through its Administrative Scheme.
-This was revised and approved at Council in June 2021, with the Contract Standing Orders section being subsequently updated in March 2022.
-The Administrative Scheme was adopted by the Council at its Statutory Meeting on 19th May 2022 and a further Addendum to put arrangements in place for the management of "Hybrid" meetings was approved by the Council at a special meeting on 22nd July 2022.
+This was revised and approved at Council in September 2023.
+The Contract Standing Orders were last updated in March 2022 and will be updated at the same time as Financial Regulations and Property Standing Orders following implementation of the Council's new financial management system.
 Officers will keep the Administrative Scheme under review and provide regular updates to ensure that it reflects current arrangements including decision-making, organisational structures and strategic responsibilities.